European People's Party: Former members

+Individual members

+The EPP also includes a number of individual members, although, as most other European parties, it has not sought to develop mass individual membership.

+Below is the evolution of individual membership of the EPP since 2019.

 Governance

 The EPP is governed by the EU Regulation No 1141/2014 on European Political Parties and European Political Foundations and its operations are supervised by the EU Authority for European Political Parties and European Political Foundations.

 Presidency

 The Presidency is the executive body of the party.
 It decides on the general political guidelines of the EPP and presides over its Political Assembly.
 The Presidency is composed of the President, ten Vice-Presidents, the Honorary Presidents, the Secretary General and the Treasurer.
 The Chairperson of the EPP Group in the European Parliament, the Presidents of the Commission, the Parliament and the Council, and the High Representative (if they are a member of an EPP member party) are all ex officio Vice-Presidents.

-As of 1 June 2022 the Presidency of the EPP is (Vice Presidents in the order of votes received at the EPP Congress in Rotterdam):